bboywen/learngit/readme.txt

 hello Git
-Git is a version control system
+Git is a distribution version control system
 Git is free software